‘While we have been encouraged to focus on the “canaries in the mine”, those who are the

 first visible casualties of a sick society, fixing them and returning them to productive life, we have been discouraged, interestingly, from looking at the mine itself…’

-In April’s DDN, Stanton Peele challenges the received wisdom of the 12-step approach.
+In July’s issue of DDN Alistair Sinclair, Director of UKRF talks about the British recovery movement and its vital role in looking for ‘the good, the true and the beautiful’ in our deficit-based society.
 Click on the links below to read more, and don’t forget to join the discussion by commenting, tweeting and liking our Facebook page.

 Read our round-up of what’s happening across the UK